Skip to content

 _metadata_mappings: ClassVar[dict[int, dict[str, Any]]] = {}

-"A mapping of instance's id its metadata."
+"A mapping of pending ids to metadata."

 _cancelled: str | None

-_canceller: Callable[[str | None], Any]
+_canceller: Callable[[str | None], Any] | None

 _exception: Exception